open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 [Zipkin](https://zipkin.io/).
 OpenTelemetry JS provides exporters for some common open source backends.

-Below you will find some introductions on how to setup backends and the matching exporters.
+Below you will find some introductions on how to set up backends and the matching exporters.

 ## OTLP endpoint